mcamarco/CamarcoConsulting/README.md

 Camarco Consulting LLC's website is a MERN stack single-page application that serves as a professional and interactive platform for clients to explore consulting services and solutions.
 It showcases the company's expertise, industry knowledge, and dedication to helping businesses achieve sustainable growth.
 The user-friendly interface facilitates clients in discovering services, understanding the company's capabilities, and engaging with the consulting team.

 This project was initially created during the Penn LPS Coding Bootcamp for Project 3, Full-Stack MERN Application, with active contributions from Adam Baacke, Brooke White, and Tim Gold.
 Since then, the project has been closed, and it is now continuously updated and maintained by Mickey Camarco.

+## Project Requirements
+- Use React for the front end.
+- Use GraphQL with a Node.js and Express.js server.
+- Use MongoDB and the Mongoose ODM for the database.
+- Implement queries and mutations for retrieving, adding, updating, and deleting data.
+- Deploy the application using Heroku, including the data.
+- Create a polished UI that is responsive and intuitive to navigate.
+- Include user authentication using JWT.
+- Protect sensitive API key information on the server.
+- Follow quality coding standards for the repository, including file structure, naming conventions, indentation, and comments.
+- Provide a high-quality README file with a unique name, project description, technologies used, a screenshot, and a link to the deployed application.

 ## Installation